High order universal portfolios: Numerical results and discussion

 \subsection{Computation algorithm}

-Although some algorithms exists to compute the Cover UP using combinatorial identities, see \cite{cover1996universal} for the case of the Dirichlet(1/2,...,1/2) distribution, they are known to behave bad with the dimension $K$ and the number of data points $T$.
+Although some algorithms exists to compute the Cover UP using combinatorial identities, see \cite{cover1996universal} for the case of the Dirichlet(1/2,...,1/2) distribution, they are known to feature, in full rigor, exponential complexity with respect to the dimension $K$.
+On the other hand, Monte Carlo approaches have been shown to perform well, see \cite{blum1997universal,ishijima_numerical_2001} and we will take this choice here.
+Note also the special sampling like in \cite{kalai2002efficient} that obtain polynomial complexity when sampling from a non-uniform distribution.

 We resort then to a straightforward loop over $t\in \Tcal$ by evaluating the simplex averages in \eqref{eq:defup}.
 Therefore, to compute Cover UP~: \begin{itemize} \item when there are exactly two assets the expectation with respect to the uniform law over the simplex $\Scal_2$ can be computed as an integral over $x\in [0,1]$ taking $w=(x,1-x) \in \Scal_2$.
 In this case we use a $16$ points Gauss-Legendre quadrature over the interval $[0,1]$.
 Denote $q_j, \xi_j$, $j=1,...,16$ the weights and points of the Gauss-Legendre quadrature; recall that $\xi_j \in [-1,1]$ and the quadrature is designed for functions defined over this interval; to compute the averages over $\Scal_2$ we use, for any function $\Hcal:\Scal_2 \to \R$ the formula~:

-\item when there are more than $3$ assets we draw $M=10'000$ random points $\xi_1, ..., \xi_M \in \Scal_K$ from the unit simplex and replace the exact expectation with a sample average~:
+\item when there are more than $3$ assets we draw $M=10'000$ random points\footnote{We chose $M=10'000$ because empirically the results obtained are stable for this value while still being tractable in a resonable amount of time} $\xi_1, ..., \xi_M \in \Scal_K$ from the unit simplex and replace the exact expectation with a sample average~: